 Always add sauce towards the end of baking or toss baked chicken wings in the sauce when they're done.
 The sugar in a sauce can burn, especially if you're baking them at a higher heat.

-We like to toss our wings in the sauce after baking then place them back in the oven for a few minutes before serving to warm the sauce and help it stick to the wings.
+I like to toss wings in the sauce after baking then place them back in the oven to broil for a few minutes before serving to warm the sauce and help it stick to the wings.
+The sugars in the sauce caramelize and bubble, giving it the best texture.

 Always use an instant-read thermometer, like we recommend when determining beef doneness.
 Insert the thermometer into the thickest part of the wing, without touching the bone.
 The chicken wings should reach a target temperature of 165°F. We remove ours around 160°F to account for carryover cooking.